Dave's Killer Bread

-Dave's Killer Bread is an American brand of organic whole-grain products.
-The company is also well known for "Second Chance Employment", an initiative which increases employment opportunities for people who have criminal backgrounds.
+Dave's Killer Bread is a US brand of organic whole-grain products.
+The company also aims to increase employment opportunities for people who have criminal backgrounds.

 History

-The brand was founded in 2005 in Milwaukie, Oregon by Dave Dahl, who learned to bake working in his family's bakery in his youth.
+The brand was founded in 2005 in Milwaukie, Oregon, by Dave Dahl, who learned to bake working in his family's bakery in his youth.
 The company expanded from 30 employees to more than 190 by 2010 and to 280 at the end of 2012.
 The company had twenty-five percent growth in increased retail sales in 2015 and has continued to grow since.

-Dave's Killer Bread is sold and distributed in the United States and Canada.
-Each product is USDA-certified organic and Non-GMO Project Verified.
+Dave's Killer Bread is sold and distributed in the United States.
+It was available in Canada until 2022.
+Each product is certified organic by the US Department of Agriculture and is part of the Non-GMO Project Verified program to avoid genetically modified food.
 The brand specializes in breads made with seeds and whole grains, including spelt, sprouted wheat, amaranth, barley, blue cornmeal, and pumpkin.
 Recipes avoid any animal products or chemical additives.

 Flowers Foods bought the brand in 2015 for $275 million.
 Dahl reportedly received $33 million in the sale.
 With Flowers Foods, the brand has become the largest organic bread company in North America.
 Prior to the sale, Dave's Killer Bread was in 8,000 stores, but since the sale in 2015 is now in over 20,000.